Master of Science (MS) in Cybersecurity Engineering

-The Master of Science (MS) in Cybersecurity Engineering at Washington University will give students the skills, knowledge and expertise to work in the rapidly growing field of cybersecurity and to design, engineer, and architect cybersecurity technology and systems.
-Graduates of this program will be equipped with the theoretical and hands-on engineering expertise to solve complex cybersecurity problems affecting diverse enterprises worldwide.
+The Master of Science (MS) in Cybersecurity Engineering at Washington University will give students the skills, knowledge and expertise needed to work in the rapidly growing field of cybersecurity and to design, engineer and architect cybersecurity technology and systems.
+Graduates of this program will be equipped with the theoretical and hands-on engineering expertise required to solve complex cybersecurity problems that affect diverse enterprises worldwide.

-The program includes a set of core foundational courses focusing on operating systems as well as network and systems security.
-Students pursing this degree may also choose from more advanced cybersecurity elective courses that will build deeper integrative knowledge of key concepts.
-Work in the program culminates in either a capstone project or final thesis.
-The capstone project should focus on a specific set of technical cybersecurity challenges with the objective of designing an implementable solution to those challenges.
-The thesis option allows students to plan, execute, and report on an individual project that addresses a substantial problem covering both practical and scientific aspects.
+The program includes a set of core foundational courses that focus on operating systems as well as network and systems security.
+Students pursuing this degree may also choose from more advanced cybersecurity elective courses that will build deeper integrative knowledge of key concepts.
+Work in the program culminates in either a capstone project or a final thesis.
+The capstone project should focus on a specific set of technical cybersecurity challenges, with the objective of designing an implementable solution to those challenges.
+The thesis option allows students to plan, execute and report on an individual project that addresses a substantial problem, covering both practical and scientific aspects.
 Students planning to pursue a PhD degree after completing the MS in Cybersecurity degree are particularly encouraged to pick the thesis option.

-All students in the MS in Cybersecurity Engineering program must have previously completed (as documented by their undergraduate transcript), successfully test to place out of, or complete at the start of their program, the following courses: CSE 501N Introduction to Computer Science and CSE 502N Data Structures and Algorithms, or equivalent courses offered at other institutions.
+All students in the MS in Cybersecurity Engineering program must have previously completed (as documented by their undergraduate transcript), successfully tested to place out of, or completed at the start of their program the following courses: CSE 501N Introduction to Computer Science and CSE 502N Data Structures and Algorithms (or equivalent courses offered at other institutions).

 |CSE 422S||Operating Systems Organization||3|

 Choose three courses:

 |CYBER 565||Cybersecurity Analytics||3|

 |CYBER 567||The Hacker Mindset: Cyber Attack Fundamentals||3|